 Also, when you consider that getting a new customer is more expensive than keeping an existing customer, it makes sense why you want to focus on ways to reward your loyal customers.
 As a matter of fact, customer loyalty is even more important for B2B companies.
 According to an infographic, A B2B Guide to Winning New Customers and Repeat Business, the chances of landing a new customer is only 5-20%.
 On the other hand, the likelihood of selling to an existing customer is 60-70%.
 What’s more, existing customers spend about a third more than new customers.

-To help you increase your repeat business, you can use transaction-based discounts, referral rewards, a priority partnership or a rewards program.
+To help you increase your repeat business, you can use transaction-based discounts, referral rewards, a priority partnership, or a rewards program.
 Using a referral reward is a very popular approach and is a straightforward way to reward existing customers for taking the time to spread the word about your company.
 By applying this type of model, a customer will earn a bonus when they refer the business to a new customer.
 Most of the time, the new customer will also receive a reward when they complete a purchase for the very first time.

-6. Efficient fulfillment is more urgent
+10. Efficient fulfillment will become more urgent

-This is another trend that is fueled by millennials.
+This is another trend that’s fueled by millennials.
 This age group expects that a B2B company should be able to offer the same fast shipping options that a B2C company provides.
 According to Dropoff’s CEO, Sean Spector, same-day delivery has become increasingly urgent over the last few years, even more so for millennials.

 To help speed up the fulfillment process, businesses can turn to automation as a possible solution.
 Shopify and Kroger, a US supermarket, have successfully used robots to assist with fulfillment.
 Not only can it reduce the time needed to store and collect products, but it can also minimize human error.
 All things considered, if you have the financial means to stay up to speed with the advances in technology, it can be a good idea to automate your warehouse.